Military history of Pakistan: War in the North-West region

 After the September 11 attacks in the United States, Pakistan joined the US-led War on Terror and helped the US military by severing ties with the Taliban and immediately deploying more than 72,000 troops along Pakistan's western border to capture or kill Taliban and al-Qaida militants fleeing Afghanistan.

 Pakistan initially garrisoned its troops in military bases and forts in the tribal areas until several high-profile terrorist attacks inside Pakistan and assassination attempts on Pervez Musharraf in May 2004.
 Musharraf ordered XII Corps and XI Corps to be stationed in Federally Administered Tribal Areas (FATA) region and take forceful action against al-Qaeda members in Pakistan's mountainous Waziristan area (in the FATA), which escalated into armed resistance by local tribesmen.
 March 2004 marked the beginning of the Battle of Wana in South Waziristan.
 It was reported that al-Qaeda's second-in-command Ayman al-Zawahiri was amongst these fighters.
 Pakistan responded to deploy its 10th Mountaineering Division under Major-General Noel Israel.
 After a week of fighting, the army suffered major casualties with hundreds of fighters being captured.
 However, army was unable to capture al-Zawahiri who either escaped or was not among the fighters.

 Clashes erupted between the Pakistani troops and al-Qaeda and other militants joined by local rebels and pro-Taliban forces.
 The Pakistani actions were presented as a part of the War on Terrorism, and had connections to the war and Taliban insurgency in Afghanistan.
 However, the offensive was poorly coordinated and the Pakistan Army suffered heavy casualties and public support for the attack quickly evaporated.

-After a 2-year conflict from 2004 until 2006, the Pakistani military negotiated a ceasefire with the Tribesmen from the region in which they pledged to hunt down al-Qaeda members, stop the Talibanization of the region and stop attacks in Afghanistan and Pakistan.
+After a 2-year conflict from 2004 until 2006, the Pakistani military negotiated a ceasefire known as the Waziristan Accord with the Pro-Taliban Tribesmen from the region in which they pledged to hunt down al-Qaeda members, stop the Talibanization of the region and stop attacks in Afghanistan and Pakistan.
 However, the militants did not hold up their end of the bargain and began to regroup and rebuild their strength from the previous 2 years of conflict.

-The militants, emboldened by their success in FATA, moved into Islamabad where they sought to impose an extremist Sharia government on Pakistan.
-Their base of operations was the Lal Masjid in Islamabad.
-After a 6-month standoff, fighting erupted again in July 2007 when the Pakistani Military decided to use force to end the Lal Masjid threat.
-Once the operation ended, the newly formed Pakistani Taliban, an umbrella group of all militants based out of FATA, vowed revenge and a wave of attacks and suicide bombings erupted all over North-West Pakistan and major Pakistani cities throughout 2007.
+Islamic fundamentalists students of Lal Masjid in Islamabad, emboldened and inspired by the tribesmen's success in FATA, formed their own private militia and sought to impose their interpretation of Sharia within Pakistan's capital Islamabad.
+After a 6-month standoff, fighting erupted again in July 2007 when the Pakistani Military decided to use force to end the Lal Masjid militia.
+Once the operation ended, as a reaction the newly formed Pakistani Taliban, an umbrella group of militants based out of Federally Administered Tribal Areas, vowed revenge and a wave of attacks and suicide bombings erupted all over North-West Pakistan and major Pakistani cities throughout 2007.